ibm-cloud-docs/openwhisk/runtimes.md

 By default, all Go actions are executed in a version 1.11.13 environment.

-For latest information about the `go:1.11` runtime, see [(Details on GitHub)](https://github.com/apache/openwhisk-runtime-go/blob/master/golang1.11/CHANGELOG.md){: external}.
+For more information about the `go` runtimes, see [(Details on GitHub)](https://github.com/apache/openwhisk-runtime-go/blob/master/README.md){: external}.

 **Java**

 By default, all Java actions are executed in a version 8 environment.

-For latest information about the `java:8` runtime, see [(Details on GitHub)](https://github.com/apache/openwhisk-runtime-java/blob/master/core/java8/CHANGELOG.md){: external}.
+For more information about the `java:8` runtime, see [(Details on GitHub)](https://github.com/apache/openwhisk-runtime-java/blob/master/core/java8/CHANGELOG.md){: external}.

 **Ruby**

 By default, all Ruby actions are executed in a version 2.5 environment.

-For latest information about the `ruby:2.5` runtime, see [(Details on GitHub)](https://github.com/apache/openwhisk-runtime-ruby/blob/master/core/ruby2.5Action/CHANGELOG.md){: external}.
+For more information about the `ruby:2.5` runtime, see [(Details on GitHub)](https://github.com/apache/openwhisk-runtime-ruby/blob/master/core/ruby2.5Action/CHANGELOG.md){: external}.

 **.NET Core**

 By default, all .NET Core actions are executed in a version 2.2 environment.

-For latest information about the `dotnet:2.2` runtime, see [(Details on GitHub)](https://github.com/apache/openwhisk-runtime-dotnet/blob/master/core/dotnet2.2/CHANGELOG.md){: external}.
+For more information about the `dotnet:2.2` runtime, see [(Details on GitHub)](https://github.com/apache/openwhisk-runtime-dotnet/blob/master/core/dotnet2.2/CHANGELOG.md){: external}.

 ## Available images and runtimes per region